remidosol/nginx-certbot-doc/README.md

-# How to bind EC2 Elastic IP to Domain
+# How to bind Public IPv4 of an Ubuntu server to Domain

 ## Install nginx with above commands